-23 National report on the state of the environment in Croatia 2017-2020 ruderal vegetation are non-forest habitat type covering the largest area of 24%.
+Through the development of a new map of terrestrial non-forest habitats, 155 habitat types were mapped in 58% of the territory of Croatia.
+Cultivated non-forest areas and habitats with grass and ruderal vegetation are non-forest habitat type covering the largest area of 24%.
 Habitats are still largely preserved, and the main threats are human impacts and disturbances, and changes in agricultural practices that have resulted in the succession and reduction of the area of certain habitat types.
 40,000 species have been recorded in Croatia, most of which are invertebrates (about 25,000), but the total number of species in Croatia is estimated at 50,000 to 100,000 species.